-- 1. Make sure the connected image source you want to use is turned on. - 2.
-For video image sources, insert a DVD or other video media and press its play button, if necessary.
+1. Make sure the connected image source you want to use is turned on.

-3. Do one of the following:

-• Press the Source Search button on the projector or remote control until you see the image from the source you want.
+- 2. For video image sources, insert a DVD or other video media and press its play button (if necessary). - 3.
+Do one of the following: - Press the Source button on the projector until you see the image from the source you want.